 Experiencing stress is one thing, but understanding what stress is, and how we respond to it, is a bit harder to fathom.
-Gloria Luong, a Colorado State University Assistant Professor in the Department of Human Development and Family Studies, aims to learn more about stress and how our responses to it changes as we age.
+Gloria Luong, a Colorado State University assistant professor in the Department of Human Development and Family Studies, aims to learn more about stress and how our responses to it change as we age.

 Luong recently attended the 2017 Butler-Williams Scholars Program.
 The event, which is sponsored by the National Institute on Aging, serves as a training program for early career professionals who are interested in aging research and funding opportunities.